How Accurate Is OS MasterMap®?

 What is the accuracy of OS MasterMap®?

 Ordnance Survey ensures that OS MasterMap® data is never more than six months out of date due to constant testing.
 In terms of extent and detail, this mapping project is unique.
 Every 6 weeks, the OS MasterMap® Topography layer is updated.
-OS MasterMap® update dates may be found here.
+OS MasterMap®'s update dates can be found here.
 So far, around 440 million TOIDs have been allocated, and the database has a capacity of 600 TB.

 Original Survey Scale 99% confidence level 95% confidence level RMSE*